 We’ve also had success making this bread in our favorite baking dish for small toaster ovens: a 7 x 5-inch baking dish.
-The bread cooks a little faster and makes more of a banana snack cake.
+The bread cooks a little faster and makes more of a small banana snack cake.

-Before you jump into the recipe, I have a bit of banana bread advice – always use old bananas.
+Now, before you jump into the recipe, I have a bit of banana bread advice – always use old bananas.

-Overripe older bananas that are freckled with brown spots are much sweeter and full of great banana flavor, something that’s really important in a recipe this small.
+Overripe older bananas that are freckled with brown spots are much sweeter and full of great banana flavor.
+Something that’s really important in a recipe this small.

 - 1 small or medium very ripe banana, mashed, (at least 1/4 cup mashed)